Also feel free to check out my

 narrative engine

-Headline is a satire game about manipulative reporting.
+Headline is a satire game about manipulative news reporting.
 It puts the player in the role of a malicious newspaper editor.

 My main contributions were: